supernatural, spiritual, metaphysical (and metaphysics), existential (and Existentialism)

 You can also check the dictionary for 'existential'.

 A theologoumenon [ < Greek ] is an informed, valid theological opinion that is not a matter of doctrine or dogma but is shaped by them.
 It's often used about arguments in a theological dispute where both sides are orthodox in belief.
 We know enough for God to save us, but we don't even come close to knowing everything, and we can't satisfy our curiosity about every matter.
 However, hard thinking does lead down a certain set of paths instead of others; each of those are theologoumenon.
-For instance, Scripture does not teach us when Christ will return, so all theories on that subject are at best theologoumena, at usual useless drivel, and at worst heresy and deliberate lies.
+For instance, Scripture does not teach us when Christ will return, so all theories on that subject are at best theologoumena, at usual useless drivel, and at worst deliberate lies.

 This word is not one that would or should be used by anyone outside of a seminary.
 For the rest of us, the word leaves us confused and the point gets lost in the mists.
 Or maybe someone's trying to hide something.